 Experts say that the only way to protect our mental health when faced with the constant onslaught of 24 hours news, and never-ending social media feeds, is by becoming media literate.
 It’s important to understand that our news ecosystem has shifted dramatically over the last few decades.

 In the past, information was relayed in digestible bits that people could easily consume.
 Power came from having access to as much information as possible.
 But, today it comes from knowing what news to listen to, and which to avoid in the crowded media space.
-Our minds are simply not built to process all the information accelerating towards us.
+Our minds are simply not built to process all the information and negative media accelerating towards us.

 We have to understand that news coverage, in general, is heavily skewed to highlight the negative, generally focusing on discouraging stories such as natural disasters, celebrity gossip, crime reports and job losses.
 All broadcasters know that bad news sells.
 Guided by the selfish motive of profit, media outlets try to sensationalize news that plays on our fears.